-Your wedding photography timeline is not going to be the exact same as Karen’s or Susanne’s, or Brian’s.
-Every wedding itinerary is going to be unique based on factors such traditions, family dynamics, wedding locations, and sunset time.
-However, not all wedding timelines are created equally.
-In fact, some wedding schedule’s make a photographer’s job A LOT more difficult.
+Every wedding itinerary is going to be unique based on factors such as traditions, priorities, wedding locations, family dynamics and sunset time.
+Past wedding timelines can be used as a framework for building your own itinerary.
+It must be noted that not all wedding timelines are good wedding timelines.
+In fact, some schedules make a photographer’s job A LOT more difficult.
 For example, it’s pretty tricky for your photographer to eat dinner and photograph speeches simultaneously.
-Hey, I can do it, as long as you don’t mind that I have bread in my pockets!
-It’s time to start planning a wedding photography timeline that both you and your photographer will love.
-So let’s get started!
+Hey, I can do it, but I will have a dinner bun in my pocket!
+It’s time to start planning a wedding photography timeline that allows your photographer to capture the best photographs possible.

 You should block-off at least 15 minutes for couple photos.
 The more time the better, these are always some of my favourite photographs!